-The Seattle Seawolves have re-signed Shalom Suniula for the 2020 Major League Rugby season.
-The 31-year-old inside center/flyhalf is 5’9″ and 190 lbs.
+The Seattle Seawolves have re-signed Shalom Suniula for the 2021 Major League Rugby season.
+The 32-year-old inside center/flyhalf (33 in May) is 5’9″ and 190 lbs.

-Shalom has been actively involved with the team in the community and in coaching for Atavus Rugby.
+Shalom has been actively involved with the team in the community and coaching Atavus Rugby.

 Shalom attended Kelston Boys’ High School between 2002-2006 when he graduated.
 The school is highly regarded for its rugby program.
 While there, he also was selected in 2004 to the New Zealand Junior Kiwi rugby league team.
 After graduation, he played with the Souths Logan Magpies in Brisbane, Australia.

 Brothers Andrew and Roland were already playing rugby after they graduated from Kelston, and all would later represent the United States Eagles.
 Andrew is Eagles 397 and has 39 caps, as well as having been an Eagles 7s player.
 Roland is Eagles 405 and has 17 caps.
 Shalom has 18 caps and been an Eagles 7s player and captain, and was an Olympic team member in 2016.